LIGO: LIGO-India

 The NSF was willing to permit this relocation, and its consequent schedule delays, as long as it did not increase the LIGO budget.
 Thus, all costs required to build a laboratory equivalent to the LIGO sites to house the detector would have to be borne by the host country.
-The first potential distant location was at AIGO in Western Australia, however the Australian government was unwilling to commit funding by 1 October 2011 deadline.
+The first potential distant location was at AIGO in Western Australia, however the Australian government was unwilling to commit funding by October 1, 2011, deadline.

 A location in India was discussed at a Joint Commission meeting between India and the US in June 2012.
 In parallel, the proposal was evaluated by LIGO's funding agency, the NSF.
 As the basis of the LIGO-India project entails the transfer of one of LIGO's detectors to India, the plan would affect work and scheduling on the Advanced LIGO upgrades already underway.
 In August 2012, the U.S. National Science Board approved the LIGO Laboratory's request to modify the scope of Advanced LIGO by not installing the Hanford "H2" interferometer, and to prepare it instead for storage in anticipation of sending it to LIGO-India.
 In India, the project was presented to the Department of Atomic Energy and the Department of Science and Technology for approval and funding.
-On 17 February 2016, less than a week after LIGO's landmark announcement about the detection of gravitational waves, Indian Prime Minister Narendra Modi announced that the Cabinet has granted 'in-principle' approval to the LIGO-India mega science proposal.
+On February 17, 2016, less than a week after LIGO's landmark announcement about the detection of gravitational waves, Indian Prime Minister Narendra Modi announced that the Cabinet has granted 'in-principle' approval to the LIGO-India mega science proposal.

 A site near pilgrimage site of Aundha Nagnath in the Hingoli district of state Maharashtra in western India has been selected.

-On 7 April 2023, the LIGO-India project was approved by the Cabinet of Government of India.
-Construction is to begin in Maharashtra's Hingoli district at a cost of INR 2600 crores.
+On April 7, 2023, the LIGO-India project was approved by the Cabinet of Government of India.
+Construction officially began on 23 April 2026 in Maharashtra's Hingoli district at a cost of INR 2600 crores with an expected completion and commissioning target date for first observations at LIGO-India as 2030.